jlumbroso/admiral-sucks/README.md

 ## Why?

 [Admiral](https://www.getadmiral.com/adblock-recovery) is a company that makes money from helping web site monetize their content.
-They have provide a variety of services, but one that is very distasteful is the _AdBlock Recovery_: First, they show a website how much of inbound traffic uses an adblocker; second, it offers to block that adblocker; third, it promises only to take 30% of new revenue brought in from the paywall---therefore paying for itself!
+They provide a variety of services, but one that is very distasteful is the _AdBlock Recovery_: First, they show a website how much inbound traffic uses an adblocker; second, they offer to block such adblockers; third, they promise only to take 30% of new revenue brought in from the paywall---therefore paying for itself!

 News, especially local news, deserves to be supported.
 But [not at the expense of our mental health](https://www.psychologytoday.com/us/blog/ulterior-motives/201008/what-does-advertising-do).

+At the heart of the problem, the Internet offers us access to a wide variety of different publications and websites.

 A much more holistic solution to the problem of adblocking, is [Scroll](https://scroll.com/): Users pay a fixed subscription every month